Harvey Weinstein sexual abuse cases: Police investigations

-New York trial and conviction
+New York trial, conviction and reversal

-On November 3, 2017, the NYPD were preparing a warrant to arrest Weinstein for his alleged rape of Paz de la Huerta, an investigation still pending as of May 2018 and unrelated to the later arrest of Weinstein.
+On November 3, 2017, the New York City Police Department (NYPD) were preparing a warrant to arrest Weinstein for his alleged rape of Paz de la Huerta, an investigation still pending as of May 2018 and unrelated to the later arrest of Weinstein.

 On May 25, 2018, Weinstein was charged by the New York County District Attorney's Office with "rape, criminal sex act, sex abuse and sexual misconduct for incidents involving two separate women".
-After surrendering to the New York City Police Department (NYPD), he was arrested and appeared in the New York City Criminal Court before Judge Kevin McGrath.
+After surrendering to the NYPD, he was arrested and appeared in the New York City Criminal Court before Judge Kevin McGrath.
 Weinstein was released the same day on a $1 million bail.
 He agreed to surrender his passport and wear an ankle monitor confining him to Connecticut and New York.
 In July 2018, Weinstein was indicted on an additional charge of "predatory sexual assault" against a woman he allegedly forced into oral sex in 2006.
 On October 11, 2018, a judge dismissed one of the sex assault charges.

 Weinstein was initially represented by Benjamin Brafman, but parted ways with Brafman in January 2019, and hired Donna Rotunno as his defense counsel.
+He hired prison consultant Craig Rothfeld in February 2020.
 Weinstein was tried in February 2020 in Manhattan Supreme Court.
 At the trial, six women testified that Weinstein had sexually assaulted them; the charges themselves rested on the complaints of two women, a former production assistant and a former actress, who gave the jury accounts from 2006 and 2013, respectively.
 On February 24, 2020, the jury found Weinstein guilty of rape in the third degree and a criminal sexual act in the first degree, and not guilty on three counts including two more serious charges of predatory sexual assault.
+The convictions resulted from the case of "Jane Doe 1", later revealed to be Evgeniya Chernyshova, a Russian model and actress living in Italy.
+She testified that she attended the 2013 Italian Film Festival in Los Angeles when Weinstein came uninvited to her hotel room; after she opened the door, he eventually raped her in the bathroom.

 After the verdict, Weinstein was remanded to jail, where he was housed in Rikers Island's infirmary unit.
 Justice James A. Burke sentenced Weinstein to 23 years in prison on March 11, 2020.
 Weinstein was 67 years of age and in poor health at the time of sentencing.
 On March 18, 2020, he was transferred to Wende Correctional Facility.